gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Protection Engine received from the responder, if the value is the same it will clear the T-valid timer and move into ESTABLISHED state.
-If the chosen Protection Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
+If the chosen Protection Engines don't match, it will generate an ABORT chunk.
 ERROR CAUSE will indicate "Failure in Protection Engines Validation" that is critical.

-If T-valid timer expires either at initiator or responder, it will generate an ERROR chunk and an ABORT chunk.
+If T-valid timer expires either at initiator or responder, it will generate an ABORT chunk.
 The ERROR handling follows what specified in {{etmout}}.

 ### Consideration on T-valid {#t-valid-considerations}